black-sliver/PopTracker/BUILD.md

 The build will link against brew libraries.

-If you run `make CONF=DIST`, this will build non-brew versions of the libraries and replace the references in the resulting app bundle.
+If you run `make CONF=DIST`, this will build non-brew versions of the libraries and replace the references in the resulting app bundle.\
+Dependencies to build the bundle: run `brew install automake libtool autoconf`